Have you ever heard the expression, “This Barbera is Barolo-like?” If you have, it is very likely that they were referring to Barbera d’Alba.

 The Superiore version is loaded with vanilla, spicy and balsamic notes depending on the length of time spent in wood.

-Barbera d'Alba is served in large tulip-shaped glasses at a temperature of 18° to 20° C.
+Barbera d'Alba is served in large ballon-shaped glasses at a temperature of 18° to 20° C.

 Barbera d’Alba DOC: what to pair it with